Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt

 That is why the emotional weight of low savings can be so heavy.
 Saving is often presented as individual discipline: cutting expenses, automating transfers, avoiding impulse purchases, planning better.
 Those actions can help when there is some margin to redirect money.
 But when the margin is already narrow, the same advice can sound like a silent accusation.
 It asks the family to behave differently without first asking whether there is real space to turn behavior into stability.

 Behavioral economics helps explain this difference.
-Sendhil Mullainathan and Eldar Shafir, in Scarcity: Why Having Too Little Means So Much from 2013, argue that scarcity does not only remove material resources; it also narrows attention, increases cognitive pressure, and makes immediate demands harder to ignore.
+Sendhil Mullainathan and Eldar Shafir, in Scarcity: Why Having Too Little Means So Much, argue that scarcity does not only remove material resources.
+It also narrows attention, increases cognitive pressure, and makes immediate demands harder to ignore.
 In other words, the lack of margin does not affect only the bank balance.
 It affects the way decisions are perceived, prioritized, and postponed.

 This does not mean families have no agency.
 It means agency operates within conditions.
 A woman may want to build savings and still be forced to prioritize the bill due today, this week’s grocery trip, this month’s school expense, or the minimum credit card payment that protects her credit history.
 The future matters, but the present keeps sending bills.